sandipb/mailrise/APPRISE_UPGRADE.md

 ### Branch Strategy

-- **`main` branch**: Reserved for tracking upstream changes (no Docker builds)
+- **`main` branch**: Active development branch for this fork (Docker builds enabled)
-- **`apprise-1.9.5` branch**: Active development branch for this fork (Docker builds enabled)
+- **`upstream` branch**: Tracks upstream repository changes
-- All fork work happens on feature branches merged into `apprise-1.9.5`
+- All fork work happens on feature branches merged into `main`
-- Tags are created from `apprise-1.9.5` branch when ready to release
+- Tags are created from `main` when ready to release

 ## Notes

-- Original repository last activity: commit ee40be5 (current on main)
+- Upstream repository (YoRyan/mailrise) last activity: commit ee40be5; tracked locally on `upstream` branch
-- This fork adds maintenance and dependency updates
+- Fork development happens on `main`, with release tags cut directly from it
-- Focus on stability and compatibility
+- Focus remains on maintenance, stability, and dependency upkeep
-- No new features in this upgrade cycle
+- No fork-specific feature work planned in this upgrade cycle